Drucilla Winters: 2002–07

-Dru and Lily return to Genoa City for brief visits until 2002 when they come back to stay.
+Dru and Lily return to Genoa City for a brief visits until 2002 when they come back to stay.
 Dru comes back hoping for help in reining in their now 14-year-old daughter Lily (Christel Khalil).
 Instead, it is Lily and Dru who end up helping Neil deal with his drinking problem.
 Neil and Dru fall back in love and remarry in Japan in 2003.
 Dru and Neil became swamped with work, leaving Lily with a lot of time to get into trouble.
 Although Lily ran into the arms of Kevin Fisher, who ended up using her, Neil and Dru were able to work together and save their daughter from losing more than her virginity.
 Dru went on to help out troubled teen Devon Hamilton, and convinced Neil to become Devon's foster parents.

 Miraculously, Neil's brother Malcolm returned from the dead after surviving the car accident, which everyone thought had been his demise.
 After much protest from Dru, Malcolm demanded a paternity test on Lily, which proved her to be Malcolm's biological daughter.
 Again, they agreed to keep the secret from Neil.
 To make matters worse, Lily ran off and married Daniel Romalotti (Michael Graziadei).

 In 2006, Neil and Lily (Davetta Sherwood) learn the truth about her paternity.
 Neil wonders if he will ever be able to forgive Dru for her betrayal, and begins a flirtation with Carmen Mesta (Marisa Ramirez).
 Dru shows up at an important Newman function, gets drunk and slanders Carmen Mesta in front of everyone.
 She later lies her way into Carmen's hotel room and ruins many of Carmen Mesta's expensive clothes.
 Drucilla attacks Carmen in the office at Newman Enterprises.
 The entire attack is caught on a video tape found by Phyllis, who gives a copy to Carmen.
 After Carmen gives copies of the tape to the district attorney and her former lover David Chow (Vincent Irizarry), Victoria Newman (Amelia Heinle) is forced to fire Drucilla.
 Dru is arrested, and though Neil is very much attracted to Carmen, he ends their relationship to stand by his wife.
 Dru ends up receiving probation for her crimes, and court ordered therapy.